 If your stomach hurts early in the morning when you wake up, there are a few causes.

-Some of the common reasons are indigestion, illness, or eating something unhealthy the night before.
+Some common reasons are indigestion, illness, or eating something unhealthy the night before.

 Sometimes, drinking too much the night can be a factor too.

-Consistently experiencing stomach pain in the morning means there is an underlying cause that needs to be addressed.
+Consistently experiencing stomach pain every morning means there is an underlying cause that needs to be addressed.

 What causes your stomach to hurt when you wake up early in the morning?

-Gastroesophageal Reflux Disease (GERD) is a common issue that causes stomachache early morning.
+Gastroesophageal Reflux Disease (GERD) is a common issue that causes stomachache early morning after sleeping.

-This condition worsens up when you lie down.
-This is because digestive juices and food back up into the esophagus from the stomach.
+Part of the reason is that digestive juices and food back up into the esophagus from the stomach.

-This is often the case when you sleep with your head not slightly elevated or supported with the best pillow for your sleeping position.
+This is often the case when you sleep with your head not slightly elevated or supported with a good pillow for your sleeping position.

-A study by researchers at the University of Arizona reported that people with GERD experience stomach hurt early morning.
+A study by researchers at the University of Arizona reported that people with GERD experience stomach hurt and pain early in the morning after waking up.

-In our everyday fast-paced society, there are often harmful substances that cause our bodies to react poorly.
+In our fast-paced everyday society, harmful substances often cause our bodies to react poorly.

 These toxic substances can find their way into our bodies when we eat, breathe, inject, or absorb food or fluids.